nidhigiridhar/cse110-w21-group35/specs/branch-pull-request.md

         git checkout <branch>

 3. Add and commit relevant files with a message detailing the changes you made.
+If you are closing an issue, use the words "closes" or "fixes" and #[number of issue] to close it automatically.

         git add <files>
         git commit -m "<commit message>"